lowRISC/sonata-system/doc/guide/building-examples.md

 Select "Serial" as "Connection type", put the COM port in the "Serial line" text field, and set "Speed" to 921600.
 To find out what serial ports are available, you can open Device Manager and all connected serial ports are listed under "Ports (COM & LPT)" section.

-Note that the baremetal examples below use a higher baud rate, 921600, use that in place of 115200 when running the baremetal examples.

 ## Baremetal examples